-The University Chaplain is Rev. Dr. James Henery.
-He is available to all students of all religious backgrounds for pastoral counseling and is also responsible for regular interdenominational worship services on campus.
-In addition, there are student run religious organizations including the Fellowship of Christian Athletes and the Christian Student Union.
+The University Chaplain is Rev. Cynthia Purvis.
+She is available to all students of all religious backgrounds for pastoral counseling and is also responsible for regular interdenominational worship services on campus.
+In addition, there are student run religious organizations.
 Assistance is also available to students of all faiths who seek places of worship in the wider community.
 Students, faculty and staff may participate in various community service projects at faith-related organizations.
-For more information about Campus Ministries, contact Rev. Dr. James Henery, 910-277-5326, or the Office of Student Affairs, 910-277-5145.
+For more information about Campus Ministries, contact Rev. Cynthia Purvis, 910-277-TBA, or the Office of Student Affairs, 910-277-5145.